Log-in/Sign-up

 This course has no set meeting times!
 Instead, students will interact asynchronously by reading daily instructional messages and writing extensive responses to each others' work.
 Students will have assignments due every weekday, though, so the course is ideal for students who have fairly consistent availability throughout the week.
 We are happy to accommodate students who need to work ahead, students who live in international time zones, or students who face particularly busy times during their school year.

-Course fee: $800 if payment is received before July 1st; $850 after July 1st.
+Course fee: $850 if payment is received before July 1st; $900 after July 1st.

 Breaks: There will be no assignments due on most U.S. National Holidays.
 In addition, students will have one week off for fall break, one week off for Thanksgiving break, two weeks off for Christmas / New Years, and one week off for spring break.

 Mrs. Inspektor has been teaching online AP English for almost two decades and is excited to continue.
 In the 1990s, she was one of the first student participants in the AP Homeschoolers online courses herself and has fond memories of her own online classes!
 She graduated summa cum laude from the University of Pittsburgh in 2004, majoring in English Writing and Psychology.
 She earned a Masters of Education in Secondary English from Carlow University, researching homeschooling English programs for her master's thesis.
-She taught at a private school for two years and has taught AP English Language and AP English Literature through AP Homeschoolers since 2007.
+She taught at a private school for two years and has taught AP® English Language and AP English Literature through AP Homeschoolers since 2007.
 She also enjoys teaching summer classes on writing college application essays (when she's not running marathons, gardening, or renovating her 600-year-old house).
-An expat since her early 20s, she lived in Israel for 12 years and now lives in the Czech Republic with her daughter, son, and unruly German Shepherd.
+An expat since her early 20s, she lived in Israel for 12 years and since 2019 has lived in the Czech Republic with her husband, daughter, son, and unruly German Shepherd.